henten20/Compiler-for-Virtual-Machine/ReadMe.txt

 	This format is the default text file produced from the lexicalAnalyzer provided from Webcourses.
 	To execute the compiler.c program, input the following into the command line:

-		./a.out filename.txt -l -a -v
+		./a.out  -l -a -v

-	where the filename is the name of the file produced from the lexicalAnalyzer.c program.
+	where the the file input will be read in automatically as "in.txt".
+Please make sure in.txt is included in the directory and has some sort of code typed in.

-	At minimum, the command line arguments must have at least "./a.out filename.txt".
-	-l, -a, -v are additional commands that will output the list of lexemes, assembly code, and virtual machine output.
+	At minimum, the command line arguments must have at least "./a.out -l, -a, -v are additional commands that will output the list of lexemes, assembly code, and virtual machine output.

 	Some examples of acceptable command line input:

-		- ./a.out filename.txt
+		- ./a.out
-		- ./a.out filename.txt -l
+		- ./a.out  -l
 		- ./a.out filename.txt -a -v
 		- ./a.out filename.txt -l -a
 		- ./a.out filename.txt -l -v

+lexicalAnalyzer.c
+	This is a modified version of the provided lexical analyzer.
+This reads in "in.txt" from the directory and will parse the code out into a list of symbolic lexems and a list of symbol tokens.
+A file named "out.txt" will be produced and used by parser.c

 parser.c
     This parser.c file will take in the filename.txt file and parse out the intermediate symbols in order